madhur/madhur.github.com/_posts/2020-05-01-tools-test-connectivity-linux.markdown

 round-trip min/avg/max/stddev = 9.674/10.968/11.726/0.748 ms
 ```

 - The issue with ping is that it does not test TCP connectivity to a particular port.
-It was designed in mind when there used to be no firwalls or restriction between 2 hosts.
+It was designed in mind when there used to be no firewalls or restriction between 2 hosts.
 But in modern world, ICMP traffic is usually restricted.
-So its possible that there exists a valid connectvity between two hosts at a particular port while ping command shows unreachable.
+So its possible that there exists a valid connectivity between two hosts at a particular port while ping command shows unreachable.

 <a name="telnet"></a>

 # telnet
 [Telnet](https://en.wikipedia.org/wiki/Telnet) is another utility which has been widely used in history to test connectivity between hosts at a specific port.
 For ex,

-if we want to test the connectivty at IP 172.217.163.46 at port 443, we can simply do
+if we want to test the connectivity at IP 172.217.163.46 at port 443, we can simply do

 ```console
 $ ~ telnet 172.217.163.46 443